Open Day - Saturday 13th October 10am - 1pm

-Studying a Modern Foreign Language at A Level will enable you to build on the skills that you have learnt at GCSE and deepen your understanding of the language, culture, society and history of the country of your chosen language.
+Studying A Level German will enable you to build on the skills that you have learnt at GCSE and deepen your understanding of the language, culture, society and history of the country of your chosen language.
 In addition, you will develop your grammatical knowledge and your spoken fluency further.

 The First Year: